For a detailed history of the 4th Degree, of our Assembly, of its

 programs.
 The Assembly meets at one of five Council homes on a rotating basis.

-more information, contact FN Roger
+more information, contact FN Jeffrey

 or write to the Assembly at: Faithful Comptroller Bob Welenc, Admiral William S. Benson Assembly,